 21005.10 Collaboration.
 The program requires the study of how to foster relationships with colleagues, parents or guardians, and community agencies to support learners’ growth and well‐being.
 This standard encompasses the teacher candidate’s opportunities to interact and advocate for driver education both in school and the larger community.
 Inclusion of learning experiences that involve teacher candidates with community agencies would be appropriate.

-50037 Early Childhood
+50037 Early Childhood Education